robhemsley/BarcodeScanSF/README.md

-SortedApp
+BarcodeApp
 =========

-Example SortedFood application using barcode scanning
+Example application using barcode scanning - test for SF